 CORPORATE PLAN

-On March 11, 2020, Freshwater's Board of Directors approved the 2021-2025 Corporate Plan.
-The Plan was submitted to the Minister of Fisheries and Oceans and the Canadian Coast Guard in April 2020, and is pending approval by the Treasury Board.
+On March 2, 2022, Freshwater's Board of Directors approved the 2023-2027 Corporate Plan.
+The Plan was submitted to the Minister of Fisheries and Oceans and the Canadian Coast Guard and is pending approval by the Treasury Board.